5 Reasons to Enjoy Spaghetti Squash Today

 Then there’s beta-cryptoxanthin which is another powerful antioxidant.

-Research on beta-cryptoxanthin has revealed it can help to fight oxidative damage presented by free radicals in the body, which can ultimately help battle conditions like cancer, and other conditions related to inflammation.
+Research on beta-cryptoxanthin has revealed it can help to fight oxidative damage presented by free radicals in the body, which can ultimately help with poor heart health, and other conditions related to inflammation.

-2. It can help fight inflammation: Like many natural foods, spaghetti squash can help to battle the negative affects of inflammation.
+2. It can help fight inflammation: Like many natural foods, spaghetti squash can help to battle the negative effects of inflammation.

 Another way spaghetti squash is able to flight inflammation is via its Omega-3 fat content.